About this classic card game

 - Play a “King in the corner, ” literally.
 Kings are the only cards that can be played in the corner spaces created by the cross.
 Once a King is played, players may then lay off cards on that pile like any other foundation pile.

-- Move an entire foundation pile onto another pile, if the move creates a valid sequence.
+- Move an entire foundation pile onto another pile, if the bottom card of that recipient pile and the top card of the moving pile creates a valid sequence.
 This is often possible when the cards are first dealt.

 - Play any card or sequence of cards on a vacated foundation pile.